DevDyna/DataThings/README.md

 Note : Any other values not described can be tweakered to make it more complete!

-Note 2: ItemTags , Entity kill , everything that aren't described and bountiful accept as objective can be used (look other compats to take an example)
+Note 2: ItemTags , Entity kill , NBT tags , everything that aren't described and bountiful accept as objective can be used (look other compats to take an example)

-- Go to [parts/steps.mjs](https://github.com/DevDyna/DataThings/blob/Extra-Bounties/parts/steps.mjs) and connect all decrees and pools
-- Go to [parts/lang.mjs](https://github.com/DevDyna/DataThings/blob/Extra-Bounties/parts/lang.mjs) , add your modid inside the `mod_ids` list and your display name of the decree at same position of your modid inside `displayNames`
-- Test it on local to see if it work
+- Test it on local to see if it work to verify if it generate the decree and all items inside the bounty else something gone wrong!

-  Note : If it result "AIR" as item or after opened it crash your game , there is something broken on what you have done!

 - Create a pull-request